yard

 Learn how to build a practical succession planting schedule so your beds stay full and your harvests stay steady from spring through frost.

 Empty beds in July usually mean the spring crops were great and then everything stalled.
-A succession planting schedule keeps fresh food coming while weeds have fewer bare spots to invade.
-You will match crop timing, bed space, and your climate.
+A succession planting schedule keeps fresh food coming while weeds have fewer bare spots to invade; it also makes each bed earn its space.

 We will walk through counting days to harvest, planning cool and warm season waves, and plugging real dates into a calendar.
 The same method works whether you grow three beds of mixed vegetables or a tiny patio box with salad greens and herbs.